stathissideris/dali/doc/layout.md

 Layout tags that contain elements are rendered as `<g>` tags in the final SVG, while layout tags that operate on a different part of the document via their selector, are completely removed from the SVG.

+The same mechanism is used for document operations that do not involve changing the positions of elements but may add new elements based on the position and dimensions of other elements.

 In order to use the built-in layouts you need to require the relevant namespace (`dali.layout.stack`, `dali.layout.align` etc) despite the